 I would LOVE LOVE LOVE to hear them in the comments below.

-Also, if you want to learn more about how to write a sentence, please put your email into that little pop-up box, and I’ll send you weekly emails that will instruct and entertain!
+Put your email into this little pop-up box, and I’ll send you weekly emails about sentences that will instruct and entertain!

 Write Better Books.